Lip Lift in Brazil: the surgery that transforms your smile permanently

 What is the philtrum and why does it elongate

-The philtrum — the distance between the base of the nasal columella and the Cupid's bow — measures, in a young and harmonious face, between eleven and thirteen millimeters in women and between thirteen and fifteen millimeters in men.
+The philtrum — the distance between the base of the nasal columella and the Cupid's bow — measures, in a young and balanced face, between eleven and thirteen millimeters in women and between thirteen and fifteen millimeters in men.
 This measurement is fundamental in the perception of facial youth: a short philtrum conveys vitality and sensuality; a long philtrum gives the face an air of aging and fatigue.

 As the years go by, the combination of gravity, loss of collagen, and maxillary bone resorption causes the philtrum to progressively elongate.
 The upper lip, which in youth generously showed the redness, begins to invert inward.
 The Cupid's bow flattens.
 The upper teeth, which used to appear naturally when smiling and even at rest, disappear behind an increasingly long curtain of skin.
 This process is subtle — it happens over decades — but the cumulative effect is dramatic.